tardate/LittleArduinoProjects/Electronics101/StayCreative/README.md

 A simple project inspired by [Make your own LED Sign VU Meter by GreatScott!](https://youtu.be/Jyrpx9rEGMI).
 The catch-phrase should be familiar if you subscribe to his channel;-)

-It's a VU meter, but rather than doing the "bar graph" thing a la LM3915, it pulses the intensity of all LEDs to the volume of the incoming audio.
+It's a VU meter, but rather than doing the "bar graph" thing à la LM3915, it pulses the intensity of all LEDs to the volume of the incoming audio.

 ### Audio Input